Andrea Montesinos Cantú

 Andrea Montesinos Cantú (born October 4, 2002) is a Mexican figure skater.
-She has competed in the final segment at two ISU Championships.
+She is a two-time Mexican national champion (2019, 2023).

 Career

 Early years

 Montesinos Cantú began learning to skate as a five-year-old in Mexico before relocating to the United States.
 Competing in the advanced novice category, she won silver at the 2014 Santa Claus Cup in Hungary.

 2016–2017 season

 In September, making her junior international debut, Montesinos Cantú placed 9th at the ISU Junior Grand Prix (JGP) in Yokohama, Japan.
 In March, she qualified to the final segment at the 2017 World Junior Championships in Taipei, Taiwan.
 She ranked twenty-fourth in the short program, seventeenth in the free skate, and nineteenth overall.
 She was coached by Vladimir Petrenko in Simsbury, Connecticut.

 2017–2018 season

 Montesinos Cantú decided to train in Lakewood, California, coached by Rafael Arutyunyan, Vera Arutyunyan, and Nadia Kanaeva.
 Competing in her second JGP series, she placed twelfth in Brisbane, Australia, and fourteenth in Zagreb, Croatia.
 Ranked twenty-seventh in the short program, she did not reach the free skate at the 2018 World Junior Championships in Sofia, Bulgaria.